Assessment of Foundation Performance

 Transparent and Accountable

-Along with more than 90 other foundations, the McKnight Foundation is part of the Glasspockets Initiative, which champions greater openness from the field of philanthropy.
+Along with more than 100 other foundations, the McKnight Foundation is part of the GlassPockets Initiative, which advocates for greater openness from the field of philanthropy.
+We have reached the Champion Level of transparency and are recognized as pushing existing boundaries of foundation transparency.
 Here, we present our governance policies and practices.